qinqian/GCAP/README.md

 refer to static/GCAP_pe.conf for pair end data, static/GCAP_se.conf for single end data.

+`Input Format`
+Only support fastq and bam files now.
+Fastq Files:

+	in the conf files
+	`sequence_type` to control sequence type:`se` or `pe`.

 	If input is single end data, use `,` to separate replicates files.
 	If input is pair end data, use `,` to separate pairs, `;` to separate replicates.

-`Input Format`
-Only support fastq files now, bam files and reads bed files support will be added later.

-`Keep duplicate`
+BAM Files, supporting two types of sources:

+	in the conf files, set to `bam, pe` or `bam, se`. original mapping results `SAM` converted by `samtools view -bt` or `picard SortSam SO=queryname` or `samtools sort -n` by query name to make sure that paired reads are in neighboring places, we could use built-in sampling or `[picard] sample` part, because GCAP built-in sampling method only support query name ordered SAM files.

+	If you are not clear about your mapping parameter, you could try bamToFastq to convert bam to fastq and remapping through our above Fastq scheme.

+SAM Files, original mapping results with header , if you only have `bam` files, use `samtools view -h`

+	in the conf file `sequence_type` to `sam, pe` or `sam, se`, files separated by comma.

+#### Tips

+`samtools view -X` to see the mapping status from column 2nd, see FLAG explanation`http://picard.sourceforge.net/explain-flags.html`
+If your SAM/BAM files are not original mapping results, you may need `Restoring pairing information`, this is needed for random access of raw paired reads.

+##### sort by name
+ samtools sort -n <in.bam> <byname.bam>
+##### fix the mate info
+ samtools sort fixmate <byname.bam> <byname.fixed.bam>
+##### sort by genomic coordinate
+ samtools sort <byname.fixed.bam> <out.bam>

+reads BED(converted by bedtools from BAM, sometimes GEO only preserve data with this format):

+    As our proposals is based on sampling raw reads, including mappable and unmappable reads, BED reads files(BED with 6 fields) do not have unmappable information, so this format is added only for analysis of the rest criteria.
+As bedToBam could only process SE bed data, PE would be regarded as SE, too.
+We take all BED format data as SE data, we sample down BED mappable reads 5M for comparison.
+Change sequence_type to `bed`.
+This is used for internal data comparison now.

+    e.g.
+    chr1    192388233       192388269       SOLEXA-1GA-2_0072_FC629AV:6:1:3436:1104#0/1     255     -
+	chr10   43655355        43655391        SOLEXA-1GA-2_0072_FC629AV:6:1:3567:1104#0/1     255     +

+##### Keep duplicate
-is an important option for peaks calling.
+this is an important option for peaks calling.
 You could customize it by python conf files.
 To keep duplicates tags, just `keep_dup = T` in `[hotspot]`.

 instructions on conf files:

 	[Basis]
 	treat = rep_1_pair1, rep_1_pair2; rep_2_pair1, rep_2_pair2
-	seq_type = pe   ## pe for pair end data, se for single end data user = qinq
+	sequence_type = pe   ## pe for pair end data, se for single end data user = qinq
 	id = testid
 	species = hg19